zefciu/ralph_assets/doc/transitions.rst

 Reports
 -------

-To be generate reports file, should be uploaded report template file into 'Report odt source' model.
-Created model should be specified slug.
+To generate reports files, report template should be uploaded into 'Report odt source' model.
+Created model's slug should be specified. lub Created model should have specified slug.
 And configure `INKPY <https://pypi.python.org/pypi/inkpy>`_  module.

 Slug definition per report may be overridden in settings file eg.::